moudjane/DiceApp/readme.md

 ### Install the application Expo Go on your phone

-# And finally you can scan the QR code for test the App opn your own phone
+# And finally you can scan the QR code for test the App on your own phone.